Program Site: The CIEE Jordan Study Center at the Princess Sumaya University for Technology (PSUT).

 Eligibility: A minimum 3.0 GPA and two semesters of college-level Arabic (or the equivalent) are required for the Language and Culture (LC) program.
 Arabic Language (AL) program students must have completed five semesters of Arabic with a 3.3 GPA in Modern Standard Arabic classes.

 Description: From the ancient stone city of Petra to the teeming center of urban Amman, the Hashemite Kingdom of Jordan is a unique destination offering fascinating sights and a prime location at the crossroads of the Middle East.
 Amman is a city of over two million draped over many hills, with ancient ruins that dominate the downtown skyline.
-CIEE Jordan provides a challenging academic program combined with in-country cultural experience and intensive Arabic study.
+CIEE Jordan combines language and area studies courses with in-country cultural experience.
 Students gain a greater understanding of the Middle East, with specific emphasis on the Jordanian perspective and experience.

 CIEE students receive instruction at the CIEE Study Center at the Princess Sumaya University for Technology.
 Students with two or more semesters of Arabic can participate in the Language and Culture (LC) prorgram, which offers a variety of elective coursework in English related to regional and national issues.
 The Arabic Language (AL) program is for students with five or more semesters of Arabic and focuses on language, literature, and communication skills.

 Academics: Participants take classes with other CIEE students only, but students are encouraged to take advantage of being on a university campus to befriend local students and practice speaking Arabic.

 LC students take six units of Modern Standard Arabic and three units of Colloquial Jordanian Arabic.
 Additionally, LC students must take two 3-unit area studies courses taught in English.
 Courses include Economic Transformations of the Middle East, Modern History of Jordan and the Middle East, America and the Arabs, International Relations and Diplomacy in the Middle East, Contemporary Arab Women Writers, Islam in the Modern Context, and Environment and Politics of Water.
 LC students at a high level of Arabic who want more coursework in Arabic may take Media Arabic in place of an area studies course.